palantus/sitecore/README.md

 - COOKIEDOMAIN: Domain to set cookies on (eg. ".example.com" or "localhost").
 Don't include port.
 - STORAGE: relative path to database and blob storage.
 Will be created if it doesn't exist.
 Default is "storage".

-## Run using one of the following "main-files":
+## Run mode

-- server-api.mjs: Only expose an api from this server/instance
+- api: Only expose an api from this server/instance
-- server-www.mjs: Only expose the client files from this server/instance
+- www: Only expose the static client files from this server/instance
-- server.mjs: expose both the api (standard prefix /api, can be overridden using API_PREFIX) and the client files
+- combined: expose both the api (standard prefix /api, can be overridden using API_PREFIX) and the client files

+Default is combined.
+It can be changed by setting `MODE` in .env or passing `mode` as parameter

 ## Initial setup: